bmokase3093/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 In the following code, do a and b point to the same object?
 Answer with Yes or No.
 In the following code, do a and b point to the same object?
 Answer with Yes or No.
 In the following code, do a and b point to the same object?
 Answer with Yes or No.
+In the following code, do a and b point to the same object?
+Answer with Yes or No.